yarnaid/fridge/README.md

 ## FastAPI Server

-Just simple initiated server already has a lot of features.
+Just a simple initiated server already has a lot of features.
 ![fastapi init](src/fastapi%20init.png)